 Some rewards are easier to provide than others.
 For example, most employees might prefer a desk located by a window, but office accommodation is a finite and not particularly flexible resource.
 In such cases, it would often be very difficult to meet everyone’s needs.

 Attempting to measure or weigh the value of certain reward against one another – particularly if the aim is to include a numerical or tangible value in total reward statements distributed to employees.
-Employees can be confused by too much reward choice.
+Employees can be confused by too much reward information and choice.

 The need to educate staff by communicating the value of the reward package and what the strategy aims to achieve.